lootie/Multitaper.jl/docs/multivariate.md

   * `offset`, the frequency offset, if desired (else 0.0)
   * `dt`, the temporal sampling frequency (in, say, seconds)
   * `ctr`, whether or not to remove the mean from the data series, default is true
-  * `pad`, default is not to pad, but if this is a float then the padded length will be pad times the length of S1 and if it is an int greater than the length of S1 that will be the FFT length.
+  * `pad`, the padded length will be pad times the length of S1.
   * `dpVec`, you can choose to supply the dpss's or not (speeds things up if you're calling the function many times)
   * `guts`, whether you'd like the eigencoefficients as output.
 They will come in an